opendcs/opendcs/docs/source/start-routingspec.rst

 * **web** - reads data files over a web connection specified by a URL
 * **abstractweb** - reads data files over a web connection specified by a URL with parameters
 * **socketstream** - opens a socket and reads a one-way stream of data containing raw DCP messages.
 Some DRGS and HRIT product provide such a stream
-* **hotbackupgroup** - an ordered group of LRGS data sources, where secondary and tertiary servers are used with primary or secondary is unavailable, respectively
+* **hotbackupgroup** - an ordered group of LRGS data sources, where secondary and tertiary servers are used to automatically maintain availability
 * **roundrobingroup** - contains a list of other data sources and is continually read in

 Note that the names of sources **cannot be renamed** after they are